HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 Attribute Example
 -----------------

-The following is an example of an attribute with 5 elements of type 8-bit little-endian:
+The following is an example of an attribute with 5 elements of type 8-bit little-endian integers:

 .. code-block:: json